sharan-naribole/sharan-naribole.github.io-old/_posts/2017-03-29-ujiindoorloc-part-1.md

 The code used in this blog can be found on [GitHub][github-code].

+## Indoor Localization

+Automatic user localization consists of estimating the position of the user (latitude, longitude and altitude) by using an electronic device, usually a mobile phone.
+Outdoor localization problem can be solved very accurately thanks to the inclusion of GPS sensors into the mobile devices.
+However, indoor localization is still an open problem mainly due to the loss of GPS signal in indoor environments.
+With the widespread use of Wi-Fi communication in indoor environments, Wi-Fi or wireless local area network (WLAN) based positioning gained popularity to solve indoor localization.

+WLAN-based positioning systems utilize the Wi-Fi received signal strength indicator (RSSI) value.
+In this project, we focus on **fingerprint-based localization**.
+Fingerprinting technique consists of two phases: *calibration* and *positioning*.
+In the calibration phase, an extensive radio map is built consisting of RSSI values from multiple Wi-Fi Access Points (APs) at different known locations.
+This calibration data is used to train the localization algorithm.
+In the positioning phase, when a user reports the RSSI measurements for the multiple APs, the algorithm that is fit predicts the user position.

+A key challenge in wireless localization is that RSSI value at a given location can have large fluctuations due to Wi-Fi interference, user mobility, environmental mobility etc.

+Let's begin the analysis!

 ```python
 import numpy as np
 import pandas as pd